Employment Opportunities at HBA

 OFFICE/CAMPUS: Principal’s/Bento Elementary

-REPORTS TO: Teachers/Principal
+REPORTS TO: Vice Principal/Teachers

 PRIMARY PURPOSE: To assist teachers in the classroom, and monitor the safety of students on the playground and in the cafeteria.